NCCA/TextureCompressor/README.md

 [DXTViewer](https://github.com/NCCA/TextureCompressor/tree/master/DXTViewer) is a simple tool to load in the compressed files and view them

 ##Todo
--Write a file format to compress multiple textures into one packed file
+- Write a file format to compress multiple textures into one packed file

--Write a demo to show the compress textures in action
+- Write a demo to show the compress textures in action

--Use it in the sponza demos
+- Use it in the sponza demos